RobertLucian/RemoteControlPi/README.md

 http://[raspberrypi-ip-address]:[port]
 ```

-Also, please make sure you have your mobile device / laptop on the same network as your `Raspberry Pi`.
+Also, make sure you have your mobile device / laptop on the same network as your `Raspberry Pi`.
 Otherwise, you won't be able to access it.

 ## Example Project